-The database is hosted on site in a secure data centre, and held on servers that are administered by University of Bath Computing Services.
+The database is hosted on site in a secure data centre, and held on servers that are administered by University of Bath Digital, Data and Technology team.
 Backups are taken daily.
 Further information about our security arrangements can be provided on request.

 The majority of information we hold is obtained directly from students and alumni.
 Some information may also have been obtained from publicly available sources such as those listed below.

 Personal identifiers and biographic information consisting of your student number, name, date of birth, title, gender

 Family, spouse and partner details

 Relationships to other alumni, supporters, friends and current students

 Your contact details including postal addresses, e-mail addresses and telephone numbers

 Information about your time at University including membership of University and Students’ Union clubs and societies, and halls of residence

 Information about your time at other academic institutions